thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 8. **Main Script**: Created a demonstration script that shows the pipeline in action
 9. **Structured Data Parsing**: Enhanced the PubMed connector to parse XML data into structured information using Pydantic models
 10. **Sophisticated Search Queries**: Implemented advanced search query building capabilities for Thai Traditional Medicine research
+11. **FastAPI Application**: Created a REST API for querying PubMed and retrieving structured information

 ## What's Working